Nuntis-Spayz/sev-dot-cmds/README.md

 dot Commands for the ZX Spectrum Next

-.cal - v0.0.3 - 19-Dec-2025
+.cal - v0.0.4 - 20-Dec-2025
-     - print the calendar for a month
+     - print the calendar for a month or months
-     - includes -v or -version

 ## Requirements
 - The znc compiler for ZX Spectrum Next https://taylorza.itch.io/znc-compiler